Frequently Asked Questions

 43. I hate my child’s spouse.
 How can I make sure that they don’t take my child’s inheritance?

-44. I saw the will and there’s no way that this is real—what are my options?
+44. I looked at the will and there is no way that it is legitimate- what are my options?

-A pour-over will provides that, when the settlor of a trust passes away, that any assets owned at their death that aren’t already in their trust be added to the trust.
+A pour-over will provides that, when the settlor of a trust passes away, any assets owned at their death that aren’t already in their trust are to be added to their trust.

 46. I’m very adamant on what happens to my body once I pass away.
 How can I reflect that in my estate plan?

 You can detail your burial wishes and give authority to an agent to make those arrangements on your behalf in your estate plan.
 Not only is this a good idea to ensure that your wishes are followed, but it allows you to begin the process.
-For example, burial plots can be expensive, and so purchasing one now and naming it in your estate plan as your final resting place can save money and worry for your family.
+For example, burial plots can be expensive, so purchasing one now and naming it in your estate plan as your final resting place can save money and avoid any worries for your family.

 47. How old should you be before you start thinking about estate planning?

-48. I didn’t want to make a new will so I just crossed out the parts of the old will I didn’t like, is this sufficient?
+48. I didn’t want to make a new will, so I just crossed out the parts of the will I didn’t like.
+Is this sufficient?

-In fact, this may be seen as an act to revoke the entire will.
-It is best to consult an attorney for any amendments you may want to make to your will.
+Actually, this may be seen as an act to revoke the entire will.
+To avoid this, it is best to consult an attorney regarding any amendments you may want to make to your will.